184.108.40.206 SpB when partner is unable to provide support

 - Hardship should be determined through the short term available funds test.

-If SpB is granted because the person's partner is precluded from NSA or YA due to industrial action, the progress of the industrial dispute must be monitored.
+If SpB is granted because the person's partner is precluded from JSP or YA due to industrial action, the progress of the industrial dispute must be monitored.

 Explanation: The person's qualification for SpB will need to be reassessed when the dispute finishes.